GaloisInc/mmc-paper/talk/nasa-fm-2017.md

 of the 3 last points.

-* **Case Study**: We've taken this framework and used it to model variations on the _Hybrid Oral Messages_ algorithm that vary in their timing model, node behavior, and fault model.
+* **Case Study**: We've taken this framework and used it to model variations on the _Oral Messages_ algorithm that vary in their timing model, node behavior, and fault model.

+* First model-checked verification of $\mathrm{OMH}(1)$ that:
+    - does not elide implementation level detail
+    - is parameterized over the number of nodes (verified up to 12 nodes)
+    - has a modular, inductive proof

 # Oral Messages with 1 Round